kesem-io/kesem-sdk/README.md

 # Wallet Object Operations

-## OpenWallet(coinShortName)
+## OpenWallet(coinShortName) API Call
-Perform internal open of the wallet.
+Perform internal operation to open specific wallet.
 After opening the wallet, the following API calls can be used: GetAddress(), IsValidAddress(), RefreshAddress(), GetBalance(), SendCoins(), GetTransactiosData().
 No need to run OpenWallet several time, only when you change active wallet.
 ### Returns:
 <dl>
   <dt>error</dt>